 In the worst Home Front disaster of World War II, an explosion at the Naval Magazine in Port Chicago, California on July 17, 1944 killed 320 men, of whom 202 were black.
 The tragedy was followed by a work stoppage and a controversial mutiny trial.
 This sent ripples of change through the segregated armed forces.

-These events are included in my third novel, Blue Skies Tomorrow.
+These events are included in my novel Blue Skies Tomorrow.
 Previous blog posts discussed the situation in the armed forces and at Port Chicago, and the explosion, today I’ll cover the work stoppage, and over the next couple of weeks we’ll look at the trial, and the aftermath.

 After the July 17, 1944 explosion claimed 320 lives, most of the survivors were taken to Port Shoemaker in Oakland.
 However, two hundred men remained to help in the grisly clean up.
 By the end of the month, reconstruction began, and the first berth on the new pier opened September 6, 1944.
 Survivors’ leaves were granted to the white, but not the black survivors.